law-chain-hot/mk-guide/README.md

 // Must use intro for the first guide item mask.guides = [
     {
-        intro: true, // only use it for the first item
+        intro: true, // ONLY can be used for the first item!
+And no element
         imgURL: 'https://xxxx/xxx.com',
         header: 'Welcome',
         description: "this is step 1"